ispeters/async_scope/asyncscope.md

 An async scope is a type that implements a "bookkeeping policy" for senders that have been associated with the scope.
 Depending on the policy, different guarantees can be provided in terms of the lifetimes of the scope and any associated senders.
 The `counting_scope` described in this paper defines a policy that has proven useful while progressively adding structure to existing, unstructured code at Meta, but other useful policies are possible.
-By defining `nest()`, `spawn()`, and `spawn_future()` in terms of the more fundamental async scope token interface, and leaving the implementation of the abstract interface to concrete token types, this paper's design leaves the set of policies open to extension by user code or future standards.
+By defining `associate()`, `spawn()`, and `spawn_future()` in terms of the more fundamental scope token interface, and leaving the implementation of the abstract interface to concrete token types, this paper's design leaves the set of policies open to extension by user code or future standards.

-An async scope token's implementation of the `async_scope_token` concept:
+An scope token's implementation of the `scope_token` concept:

  - must allow an arbitrary sender to be wrapped without eagerly starting the sender;
  - must not add new value or error completions when wrapping a sender;